DavidRdgz/unitree/README.md

 virginica       0          0        50
 ```

 So we see that our univariate decision tree classifies the iris data set.
+This perfect classification occurs because the decision tree is produced using a greedy approach: split a node until it is pure.

 ### Plotting